+\item {\bf Estimating the (non-normalized) Betti numbers:} We have seen there can be superpolynomial speedup for the estimation of normalized (persistent) Betti numbers.
+What can be said for the estimation of the (non-normalized) Betti numbers, which is more practically motivated?
+For this problem, it has been discussed in~\cite{mcardle2022streamlined} that there is at most polynomial quantum speedup with the currently known quantum algorithms over the known classical algorithms~\cite{mischaikow2013morse,milosavljevic2011zigzag}.
+Therefore, it is still open if a quantum algorithm can achieve any practical task related to TDA with superpolynomial speedup. \end{itemize} }

 \paragraph{Comparison between the existing QTDA algorithms.} We give a comparison between our algorithm and the prior works on QTDA~\cite{lloyd2016quantum, hayakawa2022quantum, gilyen2019quantum}.
 Compared to the prior works, we {\it double} the state space due to the distinction of orientations.
 Note that, however, this doubling only requires an additional single qubit.
-It can be said that it is due to this addition of a single qubit that we have been able to {\it ease the sign problem of combinatorial Laplacians} and relate QTDA to Markov chains.
+It can be said that it is due to this addition of a single qubit that we have been able to ease the ``sign problem'' of combinatorial Laplacians\footnote{ Here, the ``sign problem'' referees to the fact that there are both positive and negative entries in the off-diagonal elements of the combinatorial Laplacian.} and relate QTDA to Markov chains.
 Therefore, although it is not that our algorithm drastically improves the time complexity for QTDA compared to the prior works on QTDA, we have been able to find a new way to perform topological information processing through the experimental realization of quantum walks \cite{tang2018experimental, acasiete2020implementation, dadras2019experimental, qiang2024review}, and in a broader sense, our work opens a way to unify the study of quantum walks and QTDA.

 \paragraph{Lackadaisical quantum walks.}

 Our random walks on simplicial complexes are {\it lazy} random walks i.e., there are self-loops.
 A lazy version of quantum walks is called the lackadaisical quantum walks~\cite{wong2015grover}~\cite{hoyer2020analysis}.
 Therefore, our quantum walks can be seen as high-dimensional lackadaisical quantum walks.
 If we consider our quantum walks on $0$-simplices i.e., vertices, we can straightforwardly obtain the encoding of graph Laplacians into quantum walk unitaries.
 As graph Laplacian is an important tool in graph-based information processing, can the encoding of graph Laplacians into quantum walks find more applications?